-Plusieurs chercheurs du programme de recherche Sociétés plurielles sont lauréats de l’appel à projet commun de l’Université Sorbonne Paris Cité (USPC) et de la National University of Singapore (NUS) dont l’objectif est une collaboration scientifique et académique:
+Plusieurs chercheurs du programme de recherche Sociétés plurielles sont lauréats de l’appel à projet commun à l’Université Sorbonne Paris Cité (USPC) et de la National University of Singapore (NUS) dont l’objectif est une collaboration scientifique et académique:

 Premier projet lauréat: Migrants in Global Cities: Experiences from Asia, the Middle East and Europe

-Researcher in charge of this project: Delphine Pages-El Karoui (INALCO-URMIS)
+In charge of this project: Delphine Pages-El Karoui (INALCO-URMIS)

 This project aims to bring together scholars working on Asia, the Middle East and Europe with respect to questions of global city making, migration diversity and cosmopolitan urbanities.
 This collaboration will enrich the understanding of global city-making processes by emphasizing the role played by international migration.
 It will also develop a comparative and interdisciplinary perspective on how migration impacts cities in the regions mentioned.